vesoft-inc/nebula/README.md

 <br />

-#### If you like this repo, or it can help you, please ⭐️ Star it at the top right corner~
+#### If you find NebulaGraph interesting, please ⭐️ Star it on GitHub at top right corner
 https://github.com/vesoft-inc/nebula